Makstarr/resume/README.md

 - Strong analytical and problem-solving skills, with a keen eye for detail and a commitment to delivering high-quality solutions.
 - Experienced in collaborating with cross-functional teams to achieve project objectives efficiently.
 - Demonstrated ability to adapt quickly to new technologies and learn new concepts independently.
-- Familiarity with cloud computing platforms such as AWS, Azure, and Google Cloud Platform.

 ## Language Skills: